 - Happily Married: All dialogue makes it obvious that Sam and his wife were this.

 - Held Gaze: The Anniversary Edition DVD cover shows Tom Hanks and Meg Ryan looking into each other's eyes like this because it is the quintessential "romantic" pose.

 - Kids Play Matchmaker: Jonah sees how sad his widowed father is, and calls a talk radio show to find him a wife.
 Many many women mail letters, but only one really connects with him.
 He (and his friend) spend the second half of the movie trying to get them together.

 - Love at First Sight: Sam's reaction when he sees Annie.

 - Manly Tears: Played for laughs, when Sam and Greg tear up while reminiscing about The Dirty Dozen.

-- The Mountains of Illinois: Seattle has no subway.
+- The Mountains of Illinois: In 1993, Seattle had a bus tunnel, not a subway.

 - No Romantic Resolution: What happens after they meet?

 - Parent with New Paramour: At one point, Sam dates a woman who Jonah hates.
 Conversely, without even having met her, he readily declares Annie as "my new mom."

 - Protagonist-Centered Morality: Annie is guilty of a long string of bad behavior, including emotionally cheating on her fiancee and eventually last-minute dumping him with little fanfare or care for his feelings.
 But since she's the female protagonist of a romantic comedy of course all her actions are considered justified in the pursuit of True Love.